Reimagine State Government

 • Investigated more than 140 cold cases, nearly ten times the goal

-The Governor's Bold Four Priorities
+The Governor's Bold Five Priorities